 I ought not to have omitted, that during Scott's residence in London, in April 1815, he lost one of the English friends, to a meeting with whom he had looked forward with the highest pleasure.
 Mr George Ellis died on the 15th of that month, at his seat of Sunninghill.
 This threw a cloud over what would otherwise have been a period of unmixed enjoyment.
-Mr Canning penned the epitaph for that dearest of his friends; but he submitted it to Scott's consideration before it was engraved. sing of a representation of even decided and the second the rains of the United Days, and the proportions A STATE OF THE PARTY OF THE PAR CHAPTER XI.
+Mr Canning penned the epitaph for that dearest of his friends; but he submitted it to Scott's consideration before it was engraved.
+CHAPTER XI.